Analytics and Research Services (ARS) NEWS

 NEW!
 2018 ANESTHESIA ALMANAC

-is a compilation of perioperative data for the United States.
-It includes information about surgical volume and anesthesia utilization trends, anesthesia workforce characteristics and practice acquisitions.
-Most data in the Almanac were compiled from the American Hospital Association (AHA) Annual Survey, the Healthcare Cost and Utilization Project Nationwide Inpatient Sample, State Ambulatory Surgery and Services Databases and State Inpatient Databases, Medicare Physician Compare Dataset, Physician/Supplier Procedure Summary (PSPS) Files and Provider of Service Files, and the National Anesthesia Clinical Outcomes Registry (NACOR).
-Calculations were done by the ASA Health Policy Research Department and Krentz Consulting LLC.
+The ASA® 2018 ANESTHESIA ALMANAC is a compilation of perioperative data for the United States.
+It includes information about surgical volume and anesthesia utilization trends and anesthesia workforce characteristics.
+Data in the Almanac were compiled from the American Hospital Association (AHA) Annual Survey, the Healthcare Cost and Utilization Project Nationwide Inpatient Sample, CMS National Plan and Provider Enumeration System (NPPES), National Residency Match Program (NRMP), State Ambulatory Surgery and Services Databases and State Inpatient Databases, Medicare Physician Compare Dataset, Physician/Supplier Procedure Summary (PSPS) Files and Provider of Service Files, RAND Corporation, ASA Member Services and the National Anesthesia Clinical Outcomes Registry (NACOR).
+The ASA Analytics and Research Services Department produces the ANESTHESIA ALMANAC every other year.

 Peer-Reviewed Publications Co-Authored by ASA ARS

 ASA ARS has co-authored 5 articles recently accepted or published in influential journals:

 - "Opt out" and Access to Anesthesia Care for Elective and Urgent Surgeries among United States Medicare Beneficiaries (published in March 2017 issue of Anesthesiology)

 - Cost impact of unexpected disposition after orthopedic ambulatory surgery associated with category of anesthesia provider (published in December 2016 issue of the Journal of Clinical Anesthesia)